 This offering is part of the recapitalization.
-We will use the net proceeds from this offering to acquire the Lazard Group notes.
-Lazard Group will use the proceeds from the acquisition of Lazard Group notes by Lazard Group Finance as described below in "-The Redemption of the Historical Partners' Interests" and "Use of Proceeds."
+We will use approximately \$789 million of net proceeds from this offering to acquire our controlling interest in Lazard Group.
+Lazard Group will use the proceeds from our acquisition of Lazard Group common membership interests as described below in "-The Redemption of the Historical Partners' Interests" and "Use of Proceeds."

-In addition to this offering, we intend to complete the additional financing transactions, which consist of the equity public offering, the debt offering and the investments pursuant to the IXIS investment agreement, and we expect such additional financing transactions to result in estimated net proceeds of approximately \$ million.
-The completion of the additional financing transactions, and this offering will be conditioned upon the completion of each of the other financings.
-None of this offering, the equity public offering or the debt offering, however, is conditioned upon the completion of the transactions contemplated by the IXIS investment agreement.
+In addition to this offering, we intend to complete the additional financing transactions, which consist of the ESU offering, the debt offering and the investments pursuant to the IXIS investment agreement, and we expect such additional financing transactions to result in estimated net proceeds of approximately \$1.0 billion.
+The completion of the additional financing transactions and this offering will be conditioned upon the completion of each of the other financings.
+None of this offering, the ESU offering or the debt offering, however, is conditioned upon the completion of the transactions contemplated by the IXIS investment agreement.